-\ We use situated knowledges to provide an understanding of how the knowledge process (practice, culture, technology, material, language, time, politics, economics) is something fluid and also to position the students in a specific context.
+- We use situated knowledge to provide an understanding of how the knowledge process (practice, culture, technology, material, language, time, politics, and economics) is something fluid, and also to position the students in a specific context. - We focus on context and interactions so that students will highlight how they change through their objects and vice versa. - Critical making is about critically reflecting your relationship with technology and society through tactile practice.
+In other words, through tactile practice new knowledge is generated. - Another concept we include is 'evocative objects' from Sherry Turkle objects which concern, evoke associations, and lead you into new directions. - Situated knowledge in relation to critical making is about taking responsibility for the choices we make and the knowledge we produce.

-&lt;sup>34 G16 - Boundaries, Mobility, Mobilisation, Swedish Conference for Gender Research, Linköping November 23-25 2016

-\ We focus on context and relations so that students will highlight how they change through their objects and vice versa.

-\Critical making is about critically reflecting your relation with technology and society through tactile practice.
-In other words, through tactile practice new knowledge is generated.

-\Another concept we include is evocative objects from Sherry Turkle - objects that concern, evokes associations, leads you into new directions.

-\ Situated knowledges in relation to critical making is about taking responsibility for the choices we make and the knowledge we produce.
 Technology is historical and cultural.
-We want to highlight the context in order to better understand who designs and for whom?

-\The interaction between the concepts and the chosen object raises ideas and reflections on emotions, actions, the object's own actions and experiences.
+We want to highlight the context in order to better understand who designs and for whom? - The interaction between the concepts and the chosen object raises ideas and reflections on emotions, actions, the object's own actions and experiences.